ajmaradiaga/ajmaradiaga.github.io/_posts/2017-5-4-Machine-Learning-not-Pixie-Dust.md

 It is exciting to see and understand how different industries (finance, travel, retail, e-commerce) use Machine Learning to understand their customers better or just automate tasks that a computer wasn't able to do before.
 For example, in Retail, ML can be used to recommend users a product based on their behaviour or find the right product based on their search, instead of "hardcoding" rules.

-I want to highlight something that Ram Ramanathan - Product Manager, Google, said during his presentation today
+I want to highlight something that [Ram Ramanathan](https://twitter.com/ramramanathan1) - Product Manager @ Google, said during his presentation today

 > Machine Learning is not Pixie dust.
 Is not something that you sprinkle over your business and it starts doing magical things.